 (b) Athletics committee.

-(i) The committee shall focus on all matters requiring attention or action of the board relating to university intercollegiate and intermural athletic programs, including but not limited to athletic facilities, marketing and fundraising.
+(i) The committee shall focus on all matters requiring attention or action of the board relating to university intercollegiate and intermural athletic programs.

 (c) Financial affairs committee.